Graig Klein

 - 0000-0002-1745-6712

-Graig Klein is assistant professor at the Institute of Security and Global Affairs.
-His research explores the instrumentality of political violence and how dissident-government interactions effect tactical and strategic evolution, conflict processes, and international & national security - primarily protests and terrorism.
+Graig Klein is an Assistant Professor in Terrorism and Political Violence at the Institute of Security and Global Affairs.
+His research explores the instrumentality of political violence and how dissident–government interactions affect tactical and strategic evolution, conflict processes, and international and national security – primarily protests and terrorism.
+He leads the ERC-funded project TERGAP, which focuses on how non-state actors adapt their violent tactics in response to government behaviour and new opportunities to recruit both non-violent and violent activists.
+He teaches in the Crisis and Security Master’s Programme.

 More information about Graig Klein